Neurogma/awesome-closed-loop-neurotech/CRITERIA.md

 ## How new categories or docs pages get added

-A new top-level README category is added only when at least ~4–5 qualifying resources exist for it *and* it doesn't fit inside an existing category without straining that category's coherence.
+A new category in a section README is added only when at least ~4–5 qualifying resources exist for it *and* it doesn't fit inside an existing category without straining that category's coherence..
 A new `docs/` page (in the style of `engineering-notes/`) is justified when a topic needs conceptual explanation that a resource list format can't convey — as happened with Control & Adaptation, where the honest state of the field is "mostly bespoke code and papers, not packaged tools," which a link list would misrepresent.
 Until either bar is met, borderline material goes in the closest existing location with a clarifying note, or in an issue tagged `future-category`.